-Oversight of Economic Injury Disaster Loans Necessary to Detect Fraud and Determine Eligibility not obtain credit elsewhere.33 Congress also appropriated \$10 billion through the CARES Act to provide small businesses up to \$10,000 in advances toward payroll, sick leave, and other business obligations, which borrowers do not have to repay, even if they are subsequently denied the EIDL.
-Through the Paycheck Protection Program and Health Care Enhancement Act, Congress appropriated \$50 billion in loan credit subsidies for the cost of EIDL loans and an additional \$10 billion for advances.34
+Oversight of Economic Injury Disaster Loans Necessary to Detect Fraud and Determine Eligibility Program overview.
+The EIDL program provides low-interest loans of up to \$2 million for expenses-such as operating expenses-that cannot be met because of a disaster.
+The CARES Act expanded EIDL program eligibility to include additional small business entities and relaxed some approval requirements, such as demonstrating that the business could not obtain credit elsewhere.33 Congress also appropriated \$10 billion through the CARES Act to provide small businesses up to \$10,000 in advances toward payroll, sick leave, and other business obligations, which borrowers do not have to repay, even if they are subsequently denied the EIDL.
+Through the Paycheck Protection Program and Health Care Enhancement Act, Congress appropriated \$50 billion in Ioan credit subsidies for the cost of EIDL Ioans and an additional \$10 billion for advances.34